rexim/rexim.me/README.md

 See `./posts/` directory for examples.

-# Dependencies #
+## Dependencies ##

 First of all, a Perl interpreter is required to run the `./generate_pages.pl` script.
 The script itself has additional dependencies (see the top of the script) which you can install through [CPAN](http://www.cpan.org/).

-The script has been tested only under Linux.
+The script has been tested only on Linux.

+## Deployment ##

+There is `./deploy.sh` script which helps me to copy the generated HTML pages to a place where the web-server expects them to see.
+If you want to use it too, you have to create `./deploy.config` file.
+Use `./deploy.config.example` as an example.
+All options should be self-explanatory.
+Then run `./deploy.sh` as root.
+Before doing that, I advise you to look into the script to get the idea of what it really does.